Nuns, Nazis and a Naval Captain…

 Hulk Rating: /10

 Classic Movie History Project Part 2, 2016 No 12

-For this blogathon I am writing about The Sound of Music (1965).
-Christopher Plummer can also be found in his Remembrance Tribute and my posts Star Trek VI The Voyage Home, Starcrash, Dreamscape and International Velvet reviews.
-Julie Andrews is listed in a review in 5 Garry Marshall Gems and also appears in SOB.
-More about this blogathon can be found HERE.
+For this blogathon, I am writing about The Sound of Music (1965).
+Christopher Plummer can also be found in his Remembrance Tribute and my posts Star Trek VI The Voyage Home, Starcrash, Dreamscape and his International Velvet reviews.
+Julie Andrews is listed in a review in 5 Garry Marshall Gems and in SOB.
 Kym Karath appeared in The Thrill of it All and Charmian Carr is remembered HERE.
 Nicholas Hammond appeared in Dynasty Making of a Guilty Pleasure, Once Upon a Time in Hollywood and Dallas.